+- in conjunction with other community schemes;

 - is embedded in all improvement

 schemes A cross-cutting objective that

 recognises that people are disabled more

 by poor design, inaccessible services and

 other people's attitudes than by their own

 impairment;

-- J. Ensuring all communities within the Heads of the Valleys Regeneration

-Area are able to engage and benefit from the Masterplan Ensure that the proposals identified in the Masterplan have positive outputs for those that are living in those communities.
+- J. Ensuring all communities within the Heads of the Valleys Regeneration Area are able to engage and benefit from the Masterplan Ensure that the proposals identified in the Masterplan have positive outputs for those that are living in those communities.